-For more information read our article where do olive trees grow best.
+For more information read our article on where do olive trees grow best.

 Different Length of Blooming

-The different length of blooming when olive flowers get pollinated depends on variable environment conditions such as temperatures and rains.
+The different length of blooming when olive flowers get pollinated depends on variable environmental conditions such as temperatures and rains.

-For example, the blooming period may be short due to high temperatures with lower possibility of cross pollination.
+For example, the blooming period may be short due to high temperatures with a lower possibility of cross-pollination.
 It can start early in spring since thermic conditions are favorable but end up when heavy rains start.
-Another scenario for a longer blooming period is a mild temperatures and frequent but low rains.
+Another scenario for a longer blooming period is mild temperatures and frequent but low rains.

 Pests and Diseases

-Pest and diseases can be problem for olive flowering and pollination.
+Pest and diseases can be problems for olive flowering and pollination.
 Not treated olive trees on time may end up losing all flowers and fruit sets.

 Fertilize prior Pollination

-Prior the spring olive flower an fruit developing season, feed your olive tree with nitrogen and potassium for better crop results.
+Prior to the spring olive flower and fruit developing season, feed your olive tree with nitrogen and potassium for better crop results.
 Use only organic fertilizers and natural pesticides if needed.